 Table 3.
-Gaps between Philippine laws and WB Policy on Involuntary Resettlement and Indigenous Peoples improving the land; The value declared by the owners; The current selling price of similar lands in the vicinity; The reasonable disturbance compensation for the removal and/or demolition of certain improvements on the land and for the value for improvements thereon; The size, shape and location, tax declaration and zonal valuation of the land; and The price of the land as manifested in the ocular findings, oral as well as documentary evidence presented. e) When is IP policy triggered?
-The country system for Indigenous Peoples is considered superior to that of the WB policy on Indigenous Peoples because it requires Free and Prior Informed Consent and not just consultation.
+Gaps between Philippine laws and WB Policy on Involuntary Resettlement and Indigenous Peoples the value for improvements thereon; The size, shape and location, tax declaration and zonal valuation of the land; The price of the land as manifested in the ocular findings, oral as well as documentary evidence presented; and e) When is IP policy triggered?
+The country system for Indigenous Peoples is considered superior to that of the WB policy on Indigenous Peoples because it requires Free and Prior Informed Consent and not just consultation .
 However, IP trigger under IPRA is limited to impacts of projects to IPs living in ancestral domains.
-Also, the protection and promotion of IP rights, its implementation and monitoring are very much challenged by issues related to the following: a.
-Serious absence of operational budget support from the government for the required activities. b.
-To fill the inadequacy in OP 4.10 is triggered when IPs or an ethnic community which has retained its indigenous system or way of life (different from the mainstream community) are present in the project location or have collective attachment to it whether or not it is an ancestral domain and even when no adverse impact is present.
-It also prescribes that logistical resources for ensuring IP participation within the project duration is provided for by project proponent.
-This is adopted operational resources, NCIP has This is adopted.
+Also, the protection and promotion of IP rights, its implementation, monitoring are very much challenged by issues related to the following: a. serious absence of operational budget support from the government to support the required activities. b.
+To fill the inadequacy in operational resources, NCIP has come up with the arrangement of sourcing this from project proponents.
+In turn this has led to issues related to governance, transparency and accountability, c.
+Issues on governance, transparency and accountability OP 4.10 is triggered when IPs or an ethnic community which has retained its indigenous system or way of life (different from the mainstream community) are present in the project location or have collective attachment to it whether or not it is an ancestral domain and even when no adverse impact are present.
+It also prescribes that logistical resources for ensuring IP participation within the project duration is provided by for by project proponent.
+This is adopted.